 To foreigners Scotland means tartan, William Wallace, bagpipes, Robert Burns, whisky, golf, sweeping mountainous landscapes, haggis, rugby and wild ancient clans.
 It is a country rich in natural beauty: the Outer Hebrides and the Scottish Highlands top many a nature lover's bucket list, and islands like Iona, Islay and Arran are as alluring as their lovely names suggest.
 Outdoor adventurers will find ample opportunities to walk, hike, fish, cycle, climb, golf and sail, and Scotland boasts some of the world's most scenic rail routes and roads.

 The capital of Scotland, Edinburgh, is a fascinating modern city still steeped in Gothic atmosphere, which delights visitors with its spooky charm and wealth of history.
 Glasgow is beginning to establish itself as a fun and artsy city for tourists, and Aberdeen also has many attractions; however, the smaller cities and towns, like St Andrews and Dumfries, are often favourites with travellers.

 Best time to visit Scotland

-The best and most popular time to visit Scotland is in late spring and summer, between May and August, when the weather is comparatively warm and sunny; however, travellers should bear in mind that rain is possible in Scotland at any time of year and the weather is notoriously changeable.
+The best and most popular time to visit Scotland is in late spring and summer, between May and August, when the weather is comparatively warm and sunny; nevertheless, travellers should bear in mind that rain is possible in Scotland at any time of year and the weather is notoriously erratic.
 Read more on Scotland's Climate and Weather.